TalismanSociety/multisig-metadata-backend/README.md

 ## Known Issues

 - Something is broken with the install and build script of services.
 You need to install and build the services locally first.
+- Deployment process is currently manual and broken

+## Future improvement

+- [ ] Build a github action that when a PR is created: - install and build all services within github workflow - build docker image and push to AWS ECR - trigger build on a preview instance

+## Deploy Script

+`rsync -e "ssh -i $HOME/.ssh/signet_aws.pem" -rP signet-backend signet-metadata-1a: --exclude signet-backend/.env`